Claymont Group

 Ailo — Claymont Europe.

-Built around hydro- and wind-backed PPAs and grid-secured land positions, Ailo serves hyperscalers, sovereign customers, and institutional AI users that require sustainable, jurisdiction-aware capacity at scale.
-The platform is led by Mustapha Morass, a recognised European authority on green data-centre development.
+Ailo is built around hydro- and wind-backed PPAs and grid-secured land positions, serving hyperscalers, sovereign customers, and institutional AI users that require sustainable, jurisdiction-aware capacity at scale.
+The platform is led by Mustapha Morass, who has spent the last decade developing renewable-powered data centres across Northern Europe.

 Pipeline